-The process takes between six to eight weeks, from defining the scope of work to full integration.
-Please note, this timeframe can vary from vendor to vendor.
+The developer process we support is largely self-service, and each developer seems to move at their own pace and time-frames can vary from vendor to vendor.
 The same actions are taken to ensure validation for new apps, as well existing legacy app with prior experience with Cerner and/and other EHR organizations.

-For more information, please see our developer ecosystem below.
+For more information, please read our access and fees.

 I have a legacy app that is already integrated with Cerner (or another EHR).
 Is validation still required?